Skip to main content

 Ultrasound Renal - Paediatric

-POAC will fund Ultrasound Renal within 24-48 hours only where specifically requested by secondary care specialist or radiology liaison where required within this timeframe in the community.
+POAC will fund Ultrasound Renal within 24-48 hours only where specifically requested by secondary care specialist or radiology liaison and required within this timeframe in the community.

 Ultrasound Scrotum - Adult